zio/zio-quill/SLICK.md

 # QDSl versus EDSL #

 Quill's DSL is a macro-based quotation mechanism, allowing usage of Scala types and operators directly.
 Please refer to the paper ["Everything old is new again: Quoted Domain Specific Languages"](http://homepages.inf.ed.ac.uk/wadler/papers/qdsl/qdsl.pdf) for more details.
-On the other hand, Slick provides a DSL that requires lifting of types and operations to the correspondent DSL counterparts at runtime.
+On the other hand, Slick provides a DSL that requires lifting of types and operations to the DSL counterparts at runtime.
 Example:

 **quill**
 ```scala